Viasat/dctest/docs/reference/latest/input.md

 > NOTE: `if` is evaluated before `env`.
 When `if` is truthy, `env`
         values are interpolated and available to all other keys.
+> NOTE: Unless step is skipped entirely using `if`, `outputs` will
+        be always interpolated, even if the step has failed.

 ## Glossary